 Select Wines

 The 2020 Gallegos Rosé of Grenache, Monterey County is light salmon orange in color.
-Shows aromas of strawberry and rose petal.
-Mouthwatering acidity across the palate – with plenty of minerality nuances and almost a slight hint of a petrol quality on the finish.
+This bottling offers aromas of strawberry and rose petal.
+It features mouthwatering acidity across the palate with plenty of minerality nuances and a slight hint of a petrol on the finish.
 Lingers with a noticeable brightness.
-A crisp clean offering.
+This is a crisp clean and enjoyable offering.

 The 2013 Gallegos Sauvignon Blanc was fermented in stainless tanks and aged in neutral barrel on the lees.
-It shows nice aromas of pineapple along with hints of graphite – and is somewhat tropical in nature.
+It reveals pleasing aromas of pineapple along with hints of graphite and is somewhat tropical in nature.
 There is a creaminess that shows on the front of the palate and slightly on the finish.
 This is a balanced wine.

 The 2012 Gallegos Chardonnay is sourced from vines greater than 30 years old that Eric’s father planted from a single vineyard in Yountville.
-This wine saw 25% new French oak during its aging and only 25% of the wine underwent malolactic fermentation.
-It is an elegant bought which showcases plenty of fruit aromas – pear, honeydew, caramel notes and other baking spices.
-This wine has good acidity and a clean finish.
+This wine was aged in 25% new French oak barrels and only 25% of the wine underwent malolactic fermentation.
+It is an elegant bouquet which showcases a diversity of fruit aromas including pear, honeydew, caramel notes and other baking spices.
+This wine has bright acidity and a clean finish.

 The 2012 Gallegos Pinot Noir is from the Boekenoogen Vineyard in the St. Lucia Highlands.
-Two clones are represented – Dijon (brings more of a fruit driven, jammy quality) and Pommard (for the texture and mouth feel).
-The bouquet on this wine is seductive – and all about the fruit, showing cherry notes, cherry cola and raspberry; the aromas are lively and “jump” out of glass.
-The complexity of fruit continues onto the palate showing flavors of boysenberry spread and raspberry with a finish that lingers with notes of white pepper, slight wood tannins and fruit.
+Two clones are represented: Dijon provides more of a fruit driven, jammy quality and Pommard highlights the the texture and mouth feel.
+The bouquet on this wine is seductive and is all about the fruit, showing cherry notes, cherry cola and raspberry; the aromas are lively and “jump” out of glass.
+The complexity of fruit continues onto the palate revealing flavors of boysenberry spread and raspberry with a finish that lingers with notes of white pepper, light wood tannins and fruit.

 —